Shoe Organizing Ideas

 Choose clear bins on wheels to easily access your hidden storage and retrieve your shoes.
 If your bed is very low to the ground, purchase a pocket shoe organizing bed skirt — you can easily hide it behind a cloth bed skirt.

 It’s basic, but it works.
-Shoe racks allow you to easily find your most commonly worn shoes.
+Shoe racks allow you to find your most commonly worn shoes quickly.
 In addition to your closet, place one near your entryway so you, and your guests, have a designated place to put your shoes when you come in the front door.